 The Notice also inquires whether the existing DFS rules for U-NII-2A and U-NII-2C will limit the type of applications that have been or could be implemented in the bands.
 IEEE 802.11 believes that the DFS rules are limiting new applications.

-Historically, an access point establishes an infrastructure BSS (spell out) in U-NII-2A and U-NII-2C by assuming the role of DFS master.
+Historically, an access point establishes an infrastructure Basic Service Set (BSS) in U-NII-2A and U-NII-2C by assuming the role of DFS master.
 As part of the process to establish the BSS, the access point performs the 60 second channel availability check (CAC) to detect whether there is radar activity on the channel.
 Then during BSS operation, the access point periodically scans for radar to ensure compliance with in-service monitoring regulations.
-With new Wi-Fi Direct mobile applications, the GO (spell out) is required to act as the DFS master in the U-NII-2A and U-NII-2C bands.
+With new Wi-Fi Direct mobile applications, the Group Owner (GO) is required to act as the DFS master in the U-NII-2A and U-NII-2C bands.
 These new Wi-Fi Direct applications are typically short range connections between two nearby devices.
 The 60 second CAC and in-service monitoring regulations have limited the use of these bands by these short-range mobile devices.
 The use cases provided in ATTACHMENT 1 describe two such restrictions.
 For that reason, IEEE 802.11 is recommending a low power mode exemption to DFS.

 U-NII-1 proposed revisions